See what the IHS Markit Score report has to say about NVIDIA Corp.

 Short interest is low for NVDA with fewer than 5% of shares on loan.
 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.

-ETF activity is positive.
-Over the last month, growth of ETFs holding NVDA is favorable, with net inflows of $22.57 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+ETF activity is neutral.
+ETFs that hold NVDA had net inflows of $12.92 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Positive